afatyga/twitter-video/README.md

 # EC500 C1 Alex Fatyga
 Adapting the previous assignment, this homework uses multithreading and multiprocessing to create a video of the tweets and pictures of many specified users.
 I use multithreading when creating the images of the tweets and pictures and is used in the implementation of generating one video.
 I use multiprocessing to create many videos at time for different users.
 Each process uses multithreading and having many processes at a time is multiprocessing. <br>
 File twitterHW2.py implements the multithreading and generates a video for one user.
-File HW3Queue.py multiprocesses twitterHW2.py to create many videos at a time.
+File HW3Queue.py multiprocesses twitterHW2.py to create many videos at a time. <br>
+EXTENDED: File backupTweets.json is used when the keys.py file does not actually hold the keys so that there is still a json file for twitterHW2.py to use and create images and a video for.

 # Installation
 - Git clone this repo!